Entering Hospice Care

 The decision to enter hospice generally occurs when your physician informs you that you have less than six months to live, and it is no longer feasible to continue life-sustaining treatments.
 Emotionally, the decision may not happen for some time after receiving such a diagnosis.
 It may take a while for a person to come to terms with what is happening.

-Additionally, there are two key signs that suggest it might be time to consider hospice for someone with a life-limiting illness.
+Additionally, there are two key signs that suggest it might be time for a Houston patient with a life-limiting illness to consider a hospice provider.

-One, if a patient is having increasing difficulty taking care of themselves and struggling with basic tasks such as:
+One, if a patient is experiencing increasing difficulty caring for themselves and struggling with basic tasks such as:

 Second, if symptoms of the disease are becoming difficult to manage or there is a steady or significant decline in the patient’s condition.
-This may manifest itself in:
+This may manifest itself as:

 The hopeful news is that all of these symptoms can be managed in hospice, greatly improving the quality of the patient’s life.